-Heeded alarms may have limited deaths in Ohio tornadoes
+Tens of thousands in Ohio without power after twisters

 “Everybody I talked to said they heeded the warning and went straight to the basement,” Wolters said Tuesday evening.

-Southwestern Ohio hasn’t been nearly as lucky when tornadoes roared through in previous years.
+Southwestern Ohio hasn’t been nearly so lucky when tornadoes roared through in previous years.
 One of the most violent tornadoes ever recorded struck Xenia, Ohio, 15 miles (24 kilometers) east of Dayton, on April 3, 1974, killing 32 people and nearly wiping the city off the map.
 It was part of what meteorologists termed a Super Outbreak that spawned 148 tornadoes in 13 U.S. states and Ontario, Canada, in a 24-hour period.

 Early on April 9, 1999, a powerful twister smashed into Blue Ash and Montgomery near Cincinnati, leaving four people dead and at least 100 homeless.